jaymehtasa/sa-cricket/README.md

-# How SA Cricket team what's to Play?
+# How SA Cricket team should Play?

 ## Daily Practice